SKrotkih/eMia-React-Native/README.md

 Clone or unzip the repository.

-In console go to the root eMia directory
+In root directory  execute command:

-execute command:

 npm install

-Follow the next steps to build and run the iOS app.
+Build and run iOS app.

-In console go to the ios directory.

-execute command:
+In ios directory execute command:

 pod install

-Open eMia.xcworkspace to open project in Xcode.
+Open eMia.xcworkspace in Xcode.

 Press on Cmd+R or click on the run button to run the app and the project should run.